altence/lightence-ant-design-react-template/README.md

 # Lightence

 React-powered **100% FREE** Admin Dashboard Template for building rich user interfaces significantly faster.
 For developers of all levels.
-Open-sourced and maintained by the [Altence](https://altence.com) team.
+Open-source and maintained by the [Altence](https://altence.com) team.

 ## Key Features
 - 🚀 This solution allows you to reduce MVP development costs by up to 40%